GRIEF

 whether in the form of increased dependence on God or of increased questioning of God.”
 (Carter,

-“To many it seems either God’s love, His power, or His Word is called
+Mind Over Emotions, p 71) “To many it seems either God’s love, His power, or His Word is called

 into question.”
 (Harry Kilbride, 1995, “Where Was God When Mary Was Murdered?” p 4).
 Many